majohnsoft/ElasticSearchWithAPI/README.md

     NOTE: Swagger Localhost URL: https://localhost:5363/swagger/index.html

 The Business Layer: This is where the main implementation is done.
 It contains three classes namely, ManagementServices, MarketRegionService and PropertyServices class
-The Data Layer: This project handles the seeding creation of index and also uploading the data to AWS Elasticsearch cluster. it to the respective index that was created
+The Data Layer: This project handles the seeding creation of the index and also uploads the data to the AWS Elasticsearch cluster. it to the respective index that was created

-Note: There is also a unit testing and integration testing to ensure the process/implementation are well tested using the scope that was defined.
+Note: There is also unit(xUNIT) testing and integration testing to ensure the process/implementation are well tested using the scope that was defined.